 - -p PORTMASK: Hexadecimal bitmask of ports to configure - ¬P: Optional, sets all ports to promiscuous mode so that packets are accepted regardless of the packet's Ethernet MAC destination address.
 Without this option, only packets with the Ethernet MAC destination address set to the Ethernet address of the port are accepted. - -E: Optional, enable exact match. - -L: Optional, enable longest prefix match. - --config (port, queue, lcore) [, (port, queue, lcore)]: Determines which queues from which ports are mapped to which cores. - --eth-dest=X, MM: MM: MM: MM: MM: Optional, ethernet destination for port X. - --enable-jumbo: Optional, enables jumbo frames. - --max-pkt-len: Optional, under the premise of enabling jumbo, maximum packet length in decimal (64-9600). - --no-numa: Optional, disables numa awareness. - --hash-entry-num: Optional, specifies the hash entry number in hexadecimal to be setup. - --ipv6: Optional, set if running ipv6 packets. - --parse-ptype: Optional, set to use software to analyze packet type.
 Without this option, hardware will check the packet type.

-For example, consider a dual processor socket platform where cores 0-7 and 16-23 appear on socket 0, while cores 8-15 and 24-31 appear on socket 1.
-Let's say that the programmer wants to use memory from both NUMA nodes, the platform has only two ports, one connected to each NUMA node, and the programmer wants to use two cores from each processor socket to do the packet processing.
+For example, consider a dual processor socket platform with 8 physical cores, where cores 0-7 and 16-23 appear on socket 0, while cores 8-15 and 24-31 appear on socket 1.